Sonic Worlds

 VCAM 102

 The history of the 20th century in the United States is a history of political disappointment—that is, of desires for a better political life that outlast the time when they might have been fulfilled.
-This lecture traces disappointment's persistent manifestations through five sonic scenes, including Reconstruction-era transcriptions of songs composed in slavery (and W.E.B.
-Du Bois's inclusion of them in The Souls of Black Folk), the cough-ridden singing of an elderly utopian in a midcentury novella by Tillie Olsen, and a tape-recorded duet between Tracy Chapman and the queer visual artist David Wojnarowicz.
-From each of these sounds, the lecture will elucidate how artists, writers, and activists throughout the last century employed concerted listening and transcription practices to help them make meaning out of America's ongoing disappointments.
+This talk traces disappointment's persistent manifestations through five key sonic scenes.
+Tuning to the Reconstruction-era transcriptions of songs composed in slavery (and W.E.B.
+Du Bois's inclusion of them in The Souls of Black Folk), the cough-ridden singing of an elderly utopian in a midcentury novella by Tillie Olsen, and a tape-recorded duet between Tracy Chapman and the queer visual artist David Wojnarowicz, among other scenes, it investigates the concerted listening and transcription practices that helped artists, writers, and activists throughout the last century make meaning out of America's ongoing disappointments.

 How to Listen to History